The charity supports projects run by volunteers which we showcase at our event but are available for other events

 Crock n Rock

-A washing up service with plates and cups for hire.
+A washing up service with plates for hire.
 Aiming to reduce waste through eliminating the need for disposables and to enable customers to arrive at our event by bike or public transport by ensuring they don’t need to bring the kitchen sink

 Our volunteers also collect, wash up, and deliver for caterers for a fee.
 The Crock n Rock stall is situated in the Markets area of the event and is handy for customers eating out